12.15.2025

 this yearOur daughter also saved the hunt.
 I almost had to cancel.
 It was held the day after our 94 lb dog Tank insta-sat between my legs.
 Popping my "good knee out".
 It sent me back to square one with mobility issues.
 He did not mean to hurt me, and was seeking comfort.

 Each year the hunt is set up differently.
 I decided this would be the year I made a chicken wire ghost for the cemetery scene.
 Have you heard of them?
 They are super cool.
-I found out the hard way they are hard to make.
+I found out the hard way they are challenging to make.
 Silly me.
 Don't believe You Tube video's that make

 chicken wire sculptures look simple.
 Shaping chicken wire is frustrating!